 Wyoming is known to many visitors as the primary home of our nation’s darling Yellowstone National Park.
 Upon arrival, these visitors must be surprised to find another equally beautiful park just to the south.
-After hearing all the amazing things to do in Grand Teton National Park, we’re about sure they’ll find themselves pulling into its borders very soon.
+After hearing all the amazing things to do in Grand Teton National Park, we’re sure they’ll find themselves pulling into its borders very soon.

 We put together a one-day itinerary of things to do in Grand Teton National Park that no one should miss.
 Be sure to let us know what you think below in the comments, and if you’re feeling extra spectacular shoot this post a like and a share, as always, enjoy!
 One last thing before you get to far, remember to…